Yer ain’t from round here, are you boy…

 BANDAGES and DYING:

 Applying a bandage stops you from bleeding out and dying but DOES NOT heal the wound.
-You MUST see a Doctor to have it removed (it's then unusable and goes to the GENERAL STORE) and the Doctor can charge for this as the Doctor is making the wound better.
+You MUST see a Doctor to have the bandage removed and the Doctor can charge for this as the Doctor is making the wound better.
+The bandage is then unusable and goes to the GENERAL STORE and you need to buy a new bandage.
+You can go out without a bandage if you wish, but it is risky.

 If you come through the fight with a white bandage still tied to you, you have a choice.
 You can carry on walking around with the bandage, knowing you are one shot from death or you can pay a Doctor to fix you up.
 This is when your Red bandage comes in.
 Someone wearing a red bandage has been healed by the Doctor once already and they can then take another hit before dying.
 So if you are in a fight and see someone with a Red and a White bandage, take him out and he will then need a card draw.